Community Supports

 Hurricanes are among nature's most powerful and destructive forces.
 Updates regarding weather conditions are available from the National Weather Service.
 NWS - on average, 12 tropical storms, 6 of which become hurricanes form over the Atlantic Ocean, Caribbean Sea, or Gulf of Mexico during the hurricane season which runs from June 1 to November 30 each year.
 Hurricane season – when conditions are most favorable for the formation of hurricanes runs from June 1 to November 30 each year.

-Be vigilant and alert to local weather and news at National Weather Service and or NOAA Weather Radio.
+Be vigilant and alert to local weather and news at the National Weather Service.
 In addition, the Florida Division of Emergency Management website has a section of resources and information specifically tailored for people with disabilities/special needs and their families (available in multiple languages) to help prepare for emergencies, protect themselves and be survivors.
 For a complete list of emergency management offices and contacts by county (available in multiple languages), click here.
-View individual Florida rules for Special Needs Shelter.

 Emergency Supplies and Planning